slarmoo/.github/profile/webServers/amazonWebServicesEc2/amazonWebServicesEc2.md

 1. Select the option to `Launch instance`.

-It will take a couple minutes for the instance to start up, but once it is marked as `running` it is close to being ready.
+It will take a couple minutes for the instance to startup, but once it is marked as `running` it is close to being ready.
 Look at the properties for the instance and copy the public IP address.

 Open your browser and paste the public IP address for your server in the location bar along with the prefix `http://`.
 For example: